OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 #### Backup - ring folder, and cluster metadata

-As well as the storage backend data folder, a Riak node also stores data in a ring folder, and in cluster metadata.
-Backing up these folders will save time during restore, especially the ring folder, as this contains the knowledge of the nodes involvement in the ring.
+As well as the storage backend data folder, a Riak node also stores data in a ring folder, and in a cluster metadata folder - with both found in the `platform_data_dir` with a standard configuration.
+Backing up these folders is critical to the recovery should all nodes in the cluster be lost.
+They are required for the cluster to understand the distribution of data.
+The restored data alone, without this metadata, will be inaccessible.

-Without a ring file, a node cannot resume its place in the ring - but note all ring files on all nodes should be the same, they are binary files (generate using `erlang:term_to_binary/1`) and they differ only in that the second element is the node name.

-> TODO - A node restored with the same name, should recover the ring due to gossip?
-Or can it receive the gossip without an initial transfer of the ring?
-Test required to confirm.

-The cluster metadata is a `dets` file, and a Riak node will not function until it is correctly until it is restored.
-However, a node will regenerate the cluster metadata by comparing its local data with other nodes in the cluster.

-> TODO - A node restored with the same name, should recover the cluster_metadata due to gossip?
-Test required to confirm.

 ## Advanced - troubleshoot via the Erlang VM